You may already know that discoloration and scarring left from acne are much more difficult to heal than the condition itself.

 I still have some red spots from past acne on my cheeks even though I haven’t had a severe breakout in more than six months.

-Most often than not acne goes away in a few weeks time (assuming that you’ve found the right products to support your skin) but the scars left behind can last months, if not years.
+Most often than not acne goes away in a few weeks (assuming that you’ve found the right products to support your skin) but the scars left behind can last months, if not years.

 This is my Jane Iredale Pressed Powder Foundation review, so stick around if you want to find out how to work this product and get that glow.

-Jane Iredale PurePressed Mineral Powder Foundation
+Jane Iredale PurePressed Mineral Powder Foundation (Review)

-The coverage is sheer as the company is known to take a minimalistic approach to makeup and they believe that less is more.
+The coverage is sheer as the company is known to take a minimalistic approach to makeup and believe that less is more.

-If you’ve used a pressed mineral powder before, you may be familiar with the feeling, however, I have never tried anything similar to this product, so I didn’t know what to expect when I first ordered it.
+If you’ve used a pressed mineral powder before, you may be familiar with the feeling.
+However, I have never tried anything similar to this product, so I didn’t know what to expect when I first ordered it.

-But before I start talking about my experience with using the PurePressed Mineral Powder Foundation, let’s dig into the ingredients.
+But before I start talking about my experience using the PurePressed Mineral Powder Foundation, let’s dig into the ingredients.

-The two active ingredients in this product are the sun-protecting Titanium Dioxide and Zinc Oxide.
 Besides that, it also contains Mica, Dimethicone (which is excellent for retaining moisture into the skin), as well as pine bark and pomegranate extracts which are known for their antioxidant properties.

-This doesn’t really matter to me because I don’t expect my makeup to act as skincare, so as long as it doesn’t clog my pores and breaks me out, I don’t need it to be anything fancy.
+This doesn’t really matter to me because I don’t expect my makeup to act as skincare, so as long as it doesn’t clog my pores and break me out, I don’t need it to be anything fancy.

 What I found interesting is that the powder doesn’t contain Talc which absorbs excess oil and gives you that dead and dehydrated skin look, or Bismuth Oxychloride which is sometimes used in powders as a substitute for Talc but it is associated with skin irritations.